-This major project involves the design and construction of a full-scale bus maintenance and storage facility at the Arborway Yard.
-The facility, which opened in 2004, has permitted the aged and undersized Bartlett garage to be shuttered.
-Temporary facilities have opened for service while the implementation of the permanent portion of this project is underway.
+This project involves the design of a bus maintenance and storage facility at the Arborway Yard.
+This facility, which opened in 2004, has permitted the aged and undersized Bartlett garage to be shuttered.

 ☑ CNG Facility Retrofit Construction

 This project involves the conversion and retrofit of existing facilities (Cabot, Charlestown, and Everett) to fuel, store and maintain CNG buses.
 This includes all work to construct new fueling stations, upgrade structural capacity, replace roof structures, and install all necessary sprinkler, fire, and security systems.
 In addition, the project equips the Everett automotive shop with new dynamometers that allow service personnel to test bus engines, transmissions, and chassis, increasing the engines' serviceability and reliability.